 To say my/our life has been chaos is a mild understatement.
 But, a very very very blessed and wonderful chaos.
 Even though I sometimes feel very overwhelmed or stressed trying to keep all of the balls in the air, I wouldn’t change or stop any of it.

-We were mainly resistant because we wanted to ensure that the McGuire would remain available for the speakers and bands when they travel; they all have full-time jobs during the week, and willingly leave home all weekend…to use their musical and speaking skills to tell teenagers and adults in other states (and countries) how much Jesus loves them.
+We were resistant to the idea because we wanted to ensure that the McGuire would remain available for the speakers and bands when they travel; they all have full-time jobs during the week, and willingly leave home all weekend…to use their musical and speaking skills to tell teenagers and adults in other states (and countries) how much Jesus loves them.
 We’ve adored hearing about their lives, their stories, feeding them, and giving them a mini-vacation out here, as best we could.
 We don’t want to prioritize making money over housing and feeding them.
-But God seemed to nudge us further into that direction, reassuring us it would all be ok…that He had it all worked out already…
+But it seemed like God was nudging us further into that direction, reassuring us it would all be ok…that He had it all worked out already…

-We found out this summer (of 2019) that the management company who took care of our cabin in Ruidoso, New Mexico had been stealing from us for years.
+Right in the midst of people routinely advising us to get involved with Airbnb, we found out that the management company who took care of our cabin in Ruidoso, New Mexico had been stealing from us for years.
 (Talk about feeling blindsided.)
 We were instantly surrounded by more people encouraging us to put our New Mexico cabin on Airbnb.

 It just seemed to Steve and me as though God was patiently and lovingly nudging us into that direction repeatedly.
 So, we finally decided to try it….